 The A/Pass/F grading option is currently available for free electives only.
 Students are encouraged to work with their academic advisor prior to selecting this option to make sure it will work within their degree requirements.

-Spring 2020 ONLY: Like several other grading requirements in K-State policy, this requirement has been relaxed for the spring 2020 term in an effort to allow you to make progress toward your degree.
-As a result, all students will be able to use the 'P' grade as satisfying pre-requisite requirements for future registration and progression.
+Spring 2020 ONLY: Like several other grading requirements in K-State policy, this requirement was relaxed for the spring 2020 term in an effort to allow students to make progress toward their degree.
+As a result, all students were able to use the 'P' grade as satisfying pre-requisite requirements for future registration and progression.